Why Do Lions Sleep So Much? A Closer Look at the Snoozing Kings of the Jungle

 Several factors influence how much lions sleep.
 Age is an important one—young cubs need more sleep than adults because it supports their growth and development.

 Food availability also plays a big role.
 Lions typically hunt every few days and need to eat meat to get the nutrients their bodies require.
+Lions can go more than a week without food, and when they are hungry, their behavior and sleep patterns may change as they become more active in search of prey.
 After a big meal, lions often sleep longer to digest the large amounts of protein they consume and to recover from the physical effort of hunting.

 The hot climate of the African savannah encourages lions to rest during the day resting in the shade when temperatures soar.
 Sleeping in the shade helps them regulate their body temperature and conserve water, especially since lions have few sweat glands.